 For answers to commonly asked questions about aurora-watching see Aurora FAQs.

 The sun is currently coming to the peak of its 11-year cycle of electromagnetic activity, which means that auroras are very likely to be seen.
-The peak of activity is expected to be in December 2013.

 You can sign up to receive text alerts directly to your mobile phone when there is an aurora here in Glendale by following the twitter feed at : https://twitter.com/SkyeAuroras and enabling SMS notifications.